-- i.
-Assessment of the situation and needs together - ii.
-Developing common strategies by all sectors towards the assessed needs - iii.
-Convening coordinating forums to ensure adequate responses - iv.
-Setting aside adequate funds and resources for adequate coordination.
+- i) Assessment of the situation to establish critical needs - ii) Developing common strategies by all sectors towards the assessed needs. - iii) Convening coordinating forums to ensure adequate responses. and - iv) Setting aside adequate funds and resources for adequate coordination.

 It is possible for each county to create a score card to cross check whether they are meeting their obligations to its citizens.
-A reporting mechanism where counties share periodic reports with NGEC on gender equality and non-discrimination and receive routine feedback will create a framework for entrenching principles of equality and inclusion at county level.
+A reporting mechanism where counties share periodic reports with NGEC on gender equality and non-discrimination and receive routine feedback will create a framework for entrenching principles of equality and inclusion at county level29.